Bessie Coleman

 Coffee Talk

-Location: Des Plaines History Center, 781 Pearson Street
+At the Des Plaines History Center 781 Pearson Street

 Black Wings: Chicago's Pioneering African American Aviators